-You would be surprised at how many technologies and energy saving methods can actually end up using more energy than other methods!
+You might be surprised at how many new technologies and methods can actually end up using more energy than the old ones!

 The decision that needs to be made is whether the extra energy used is worth it for sustainability, reducing waste, or other positive outcomes that they may bring.

 Here are just a few energy efficiency methods that it may surprise you are not as efficient as you would think…

 Pumped hydro storage (PHS) plants, such as this one at Cruachan in Scotland, can often use more energy than they produce, due to the energy needed to pump the water from the lower reservoir to the higher reservoir at times of low demand, like at night.

 However, does this energy use make using these types of generation pointless?
 Not at all!
 Despite using energy to pump water from one reservoir to another, the rest of the process is very efficient, and PHS is a valuable part of the energy mix.

 You can think of PHS like a giant rechargeable battery.
 It’s a way to store energy that is very flexible, it can be turned on or off in about 10 seconds to meet any gaps in electricity demand over a large area of the grid.
 So here, it’s not so much wasting energy, as using more of it to create advantages elsewhere.